-PETER: I totally agree.
-Working with a mic and a camera inside a major fetish event literally gives us boots on the ground, allowing us to capture the vibes of a pulsating dancefloor, the sensation of looking down a fetish catwalk and the ambience of a bar filled with shiny patrons.
+PETER: Working with a mic and a camera inside a major fetish event gives us boots on the ground, allowing us to capture the vibes of a pulsating dancefloor, the sensation of looking down a fetish catwalk and the ambience of a bar full of shiny patrons.

-Our GFB Weekend videos really are the next best thing to being there in person — so be sure to have a display and a sound system that’s up to scratch!
+Our GFB Weekend videos really are the next best thing to being there in person — so be sure to have a decent display and a sound system! (continues below videos)

 (Nik & Peter’s GFB Weekend chat continued…)